-The sugar-free diet plan is one of the most famous, and most followed, eating plans out there - but what exactly is it?
+The sugar-free plan is one of the most famous, and most followed, eating plans out there - but what exactly is it?

-What is the sugar-free diet?
+What is the sugar-free plan?

-The sugar-free diet plan is a week-long plan involves following the golden rules of the sugar-free diet for days 1-3.
+The sugar-free plan is a week-long plan that involves following the golden rules of the sugar-free diet for days 1-3.
 On days 4-7, you add a healthy dessert in the evening, such as fruit salad, yogurt or fromage frais with stewed fruit.

 The golden rules of the sugar-free diet plan: